jorishr/notes-on-backend/databases/sql/queries.md

 //update <tablename> where <column> = value set <column> = value;
 update users where id = '22' set age = 34;

-//note that in some SQL databases the syntax is reversed, MARIADB: update users set age = 34 where id = '22';
+//note that in some SQL databases the syntax is reversed, MariaDB: update users set age = 34 where id = '22';
 ```
 ## Delete